awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 1. Download Amazon WorkDocs Drive from [Amazon WorkDocs Resources](https://aws.amazon.com/workdocs/resources/) and follow the installation prompts\.

-1. Open Amazon WorkDocs Drive\.
+1. Open Amazon WorkDocs Drive application\.
 When prompted, enter the name of your Amazon WorkDocs site, username, and password\.

 **Note**
 macOS High Sierra 10\.13 users might encounter this error message during installation: `System Extension Blocked`\.
 To unblock the installation, open **System Preferences** on your computer and choose **Security & Privacy**\.
 Then, choose **Allow** to install Amazon WorkDocs Drive\.